MicrosoftDocs/azure-docs/articles/sentinel/web-normalization-schema.md

 # Microsoft Sentinel Web Session normalization schema reference (Public preview)

 The Web Session normalization schema is used to describe an IP network activity.
-Such events are reported, for example, by web servers, web proxies, and web security gateways.
+For example, IP network activities are reported by web servers, web proxies, and web security gateways.

 For more information about normalization in Microsoft Sentinel, see [Normalization and the Advanced SIEM Information Model (ASIM)](normalization.md).